-Find the perfect DSLR for you as we pick our favourite models, from the affordable beginners’ cameras to premium, pro-quality powerhouses
+Find the perfect DSLR camera for you as we pick our favourite models, from the affordable beginners’ cameras to premium, pro-quality powerhouses

 Photographers are both blessed and cursed.
 There’s never been so much in the way of choice when it comes to cameras – admit it, we’re completely spoilt.
 And yet, the sheer number of options out there can make the choice paralysing.
 What features do I need?
 What size sensor do I want?
 What can I afford?